Generic Name: Enasidenib (en a SID a nib)

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.

-- If you throw up after taking IDHIFA (enasidenib), take 1 more dose as soon as you can on the same day.
+- If you throw up right after taking IDHIFA (enasidenib), take 1 more dose as soon as you can on the same day.
 Then go back to your normal time the next day.

 What do I do if I miss a dose?